Geographic Information Office (GIO)

 - Nebraska Statewide Imagery and Elevation Programs, statewide aggregated databases for Geospatial Preparedness, Homeland Security, Land Records/Parcels, and the Nebraska Address Database (NAD).

-- State's Enterprise Geospatial/GIS through data inventory and hosting, map curating, spatial analytics, web map applications, and services for end users.
+- State's Enterprise Geospatial/GIS through data inventory and hosting, map curating, spatial analytics, web map applications, and services for end-users.

 - State’s Geospatial/GIS data and software contracts, providing application solutions, training, and technical support to employees of State agencies.

-The GIO Office also provides technical expertise and oversight to policy and standard related to geospatial data and technologies.
+The GIO Office also provides technical expertise and oversight to policy and standards related to geospatial data and technologies.
 Overall, it strives to support existing and future efforts to improve the quality of geospatial data in Nebraska through coordination and collaboration with the larger GIS community.

 JohnWatermolen, State GIS Coordinator